vgmda/AbstractClasses/README.md

 *   **Abstract class:** is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).
 *   **Abstract method:** It can only be used in an abstract class and does not have a body.
 The body is provided by the derived class (inherited from).

+Below is an example of `DataAccess` an abstract class with three methods:

+`LoadConnectionString` - A virtual method provides an implementation option, and the derived class can override.

+`LoadData` and `SaveData` - Are abstract methods and do not provide an implementation option meaning the class that inherits it will **have** to override it.

 ```c#
 public abstract class DataAccess
 {